-Aside from your podcast artwork and your show’s name, potential listeners use your podcast description to decide whether they’ll listen to your show.
+Aside from your podcast artwork and your show’s name, potential listeners use your podcast description or podcast summary to decide whether they’ll listen to your show.
 This makes it a critical element that you absolutely must get right if you want to promote your podcast.

 If your description is bad – or missing entirely – listeners won’t know how to evaluate your show.
 They’ll move on and invest their time with another show whose host took a few minutes to let them know what the podcast is about.